kevinta893/UnityTools/README.md

+#UnityTools

 A bunch of useful Unity Prefabs for quick n' dirty testing.

-Simply drop in the folder of the tool into your project and start using.
+Simply drop in the unitypackage of the tool into your project and start using.
+See releases.